Established by the SALALM Executive Board at SALALM XXVI, 1981 (New Orleans, LA)

-One prize may be offered each year for a noteworthy publication.
+One prize may be offered each year for a publication containing original research.

-All types of research will be considered as long as the work adds to the body of knowledge about or provides access to Latin American library materials, Latin American libraries and librarianship, or the Latin American book trade, and/or Latin American/Latina/o Studies.
-Format is not a criterion: books, scholarly journal articles, online databases and other electronically published works (for example, web pages, blogs), films, microforms, and other non-print materials will be considered as well as published books and journal articles.
+All types of research will be considered as long as the work adds to the body of knowledge about or provides previously unpublished access to Latin American library materials, Latin American libraries and librarianship, the Latin American book trade, and/or Latin American/Latina/o Studies.
+Format is not a criterion: books, scholarly journal articles, online databases and other electronically published works (for example, web pages, blogs), films, microforms, and other non-print materials are all eligible.

-The Award is given only to SALALM members.
-In order to be eligible, the nominated individual must have been a member of SALALM for three consecutive years, including the year of publication of his/her work.
-Thus, an individual who joined SALALM in 1994 would not be eligible to receive an award until 1997.
-A note will be sent to all nominees informing them of this rule.
+The Award is given to SALALM members only.
+In order to be eligible, the nominated author(s) must have been members of SALALM for three consecutive years, including the year of publication of his/her work.
+Thus, an individual who joined SALALM in 2014 would not be eligible to receive an award until 2017.

 Translations and republications are not eligible.
-Second editions will be judged on the amount of new material incorporated.
+Second or later editions will be judged on the amount of new material incorporated.

-The following criteria will be used by the Committee to select the award-winning work:
+The following criteria shall be considered by the Medina Award Panel to select the award-winning work: